The-Egg-Corp/ThunderGo/README.md

 > [!WARNING]
 > This project is a **WIP** and until there is an initial release, using it is not advised.
+> There is no LICENSE yet, so all rights are reserved.

 # ThunderGo
 > You can also call it **TSGO** for short ;)